goznalo-git/portfolio/categories/06-projects.md

 I would say the same applies to coding projects.
 Although the opposite is generally not true...

+## Fun projects I have carried out in my free time

-In this page I will showcase some of my GitHub projects, briefly explaining what I attempted in each of them and why.
+Here I will showcase some of my GitHub projects, briefly explaining what I attempted in each of them and why.

 {% include 06-projects-table.html %}

+## Open, reproducible science

+I am committed to open science research, I think it is the correct way to go.
+I make code available whenever I can.

+{% include 06-science-table.html %}